infumap/infumap/docs/cli.md

 - **-s --settings (optional):** Path to a toml settings configuration file.
 If not specified, `~/.infumap/settings.toml` will be assumed.
 - **--item-id (optional):** Build fragments only for this item.

+### stats

+Show comprehensive local instance statistics without starting the web server.

+The report includes overall item counts, per-item-type counts, supported image and PDF counts, declared data byte totals, image-tagging coverage, PDF text-extraction coverage, and per-user summaries.
+With `--json`, the same information is emitted as structured JSON.

+Options:

+- **-s --settings (optional):** Path to a toml settings configuration file.
+If not specified, `~/.infumap/settings.toml` will be assumed.
+- **--json (optional):** Emit machine-readable JSON instead of the default human-readable report.

 ## API Commands

 ### login